 This was the third of the Blade movies.
 Adapted from a Marvel Comic book, the first film, Blade (1998) was a reasonable success.
 The gem of the series proved to be Blade II (2002) wherein director Guillermo Del Toro brought an incendiary touch with the action balletics that made the film unforgettable.
 Indeed, the character of Blade seems to have had a far greater success during his screen incarnations than he ever did in his original Marvel comic book outings.

 The one staple of all three Blade films, aside from the starring presence of Wesley Snipes and Kris Kristofferson, is the scripting hand of David S. Goyer.
 David S. Goyer is a smart and intelligent writer who has worked on a number of genre films where he has shown an astute genre savvy.
 Goyer gained a foothold in the industry writing for Full Moon Productions with B-budget efforts like Demonic Toys (1992) and Arcade (1994) and then went onto other A-budget scripts for the likes of the Jean-Claude Van Damme action vehicle action film Death Warrant (1990), the alien body snatchers film The Puppet Masters (1994) and Dark City (1998), which is probably the finest science-fiction film of the 1990s.
 However, it is for his screen adaptations of various comic books that Goyer has become known.
-These include the likes of The Crow: City of Angels (1996), a tv pilot based on Marvel’s Nick Fury, Agent of Shield (1998), the three Blade films, Batman Begins (2005), Batman: Gotham Knight (2008), The Dark Knight (2008), The Dark Knight Rises (2012), Ghost Rider: Spirit of Vengeance (2012), Man of Steel (2013) and Batman V Superman: Dawn of Justice (2016), as well as executive producer on Ghost Rider (2007).
-Goyer has also produced the genre tv series’ Sleepwalkers (1997) about dream researchers, FreakyLinks (2000) about paranormal investigators, Threshold (2005) about the investigation of a UFO, the film adaptation of the Marvel Comic Ghost Rider (2007), the tv series Flash Forward (2009-10) about a mysterious worldwide premonition, the tv series DaVinci’s Demons (2013-5) about a fantastical secret history of Leonardo Da Vinci, the tv series adaptation of Constantine (2014-5), the ghost story The Forest (2016), the robot dog film A-X-L (2018), the animated web series Constantine: City of Demons (2018), the Superman prequel tv series Krypton (2018– ) and the A.I. film Tau (2018).
+These include the likes of The Crow: City of Angels (1996), a tv pilot based on Marvel’s Nick Fury, Agent of Shield (1998), the three Blade films, Batman Begins (2005), Batman: Gotham Knight (2008), The Dark Knight (2008), The Dark Knight Rises (2012), Ghost Rider: Spirit of Vengeance (2012), Man of Steel (2013), Batman V Superman: Dawn of Justice (2016) and Terminator: Dark Fate (2019), as well as executive producer on Ghost Rider (2007).
+Goyer has also produced the genre tv series’ Sleepwalkers (1997) about dream researchers, FreakyLinks (2000) about paranormal investigators, Threshold (2005) about the investigation of a UFO, the film adaptation of the Marvel Comic Ghost Rider (2007), the tv series Flash Forward (2009-10) about a mysterious worldwide premonition, the tv series DaVinci’s Demons (2013-5) about a fantastical secret history of Leonardo Da Vinci, the tv series adaptation of Constantine (2014-5), the ghost story The Forest (2016), the robot dog film A-X-L (2018), the animated web series Constantine: City of Demons (2018), the Superman prequel tv series Krypton (2018-9), the A.I. film Tau (2018), and the tv series’ Foundation (2021- ) and The Sandman (2021- ).
 Goyer was allowed to take the directorial reins of the series with Blade Trinity.
 Goyer had previously made his directorial debut with the non-genre ZigZag (2002), an excellent little-seen film concerning an autistic boy’s troubles in an inner-city neighbourhood and would subsequently go onto make the ghost story The Invisible (2007) and the possession film The Unborn (2009).

 The essential problem that David S. Goyer is faced with with Blade Trinity is that Guillermo Del Toro raised the bar so high with Blade II that it makes for an exceedingly hard act to follow.
 The mainstream critics responded to Blade Trinity with fairly knee-jerk reactions, calling it tired, hackneyed etc. One suspects however that a film like Blade Trinity is one whose virtues are mostly appreciated by a body of hardcore fans.
 In fact, Blade Trinity is not at all a disappointment.
 It is not quite Blade II, but certainly stands head and shoulders above Blade.